JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ### Grant AWS access

 First of all, you will need to set up your Sumerian scene by granting all AWS access you need in it.
-Therefore, you will need to create a Cognito Identity Pool by following [this tutorial](https://docs.sumerian.amazonaws.com/tutorials/create/beginner/aws-setup/).
-The Cognito identity Pool will provide Sumerian Users a temporary token allowing you to use a AWS services from Sumerian such as Lex, Rekognition...
+Therefore, create a Cognito Identity Pool by following [this tutorial](https://docs.sumerian.amazonaws.com/tutorials/create/beginner/aws-setup/).
+The Cognito identity Pool provides Sumerian users a temporary token allowing you to use AWS services from Sumerian such as Lex, Rekognition...

 ![_config.yml]({{ site.baseurl }}/images/cognito.png)

 Once the Cognito Identity Pool is created by selecting the Polly and Lex template, you can get the Identity Pool ID (red box) and configure your Sumerian scene with it.

 By default, you will only be able to access Lex and Polly.
-To add the Rekognition and DynamoDB access, click on the role link (green box), and add attach policies to it as bellow.
+To add the Rekognition and DynamoDB access, click on the role link (green box), and add attach policies to it as below.

 ![_config.yml]({{ site.baseurl }}/images/role.png)